 We used Himalayan pink salt and black Hawaiian salt.
 I preferred the pink salt, but you can use whatever you have on hand.

 Table salt is better than no salt, but the coarse grind has a nice crunch that adds texture.
-Otherwise, the peppers do get kind of mushy.

 If you choose to grill or roast shishito peppers instead of frying them, coat them in olive oil before adding to the oven or grill.
 Cook until the skin starts to blister and add salt as soon as you remove them from the heat.